invoiceninja/invoiceninja.github.io/source/docs/hosted-stripe.md

 When you migrate your data across, we automatically create your Stripe account, however we need you to authorize via OAuth your Stripe account with Invoice Ninja.

-To do this, navigate to Settings > Online Payments > Configure Gateways.
+To do this, navigate to Settings > Payment Settings > Configure Gateways.
 In the Stripe driver you'll see the following:

 ![alt text](/assets/images/stripe/stripe1.png "Connect Stripe")